Feeling a bit overwhelmed about booking a wedding DJ?

 Asking for a video of their work is not always a reliable source of reassurance.

-Make Booking A DJ Your Priority
+Make Booking A DJ A Priority

 Once you’ve secured the venue, registrar and photographer you need to think about entertainment.